 I completed year 12 in Australia with a Victorian High School Certificate under an international student exchange programme.
 I obtained a bachelor's degree and professional qualifications in the United Kingdom.
 I lived and worked in Kuala Lumpur before moving to Melbourne in 2005.
 I continued practising in the same field for several years.

 When did you start your art career?

 I've always been creative and dabbled in making art throughout my life.
 As a teenager, I was keen on pursuing a fine art degree, but family obligations took me in a different direction.
-In 2013, I threw caution to the wind and gave up my chosen profession to go on an inward journey of self-discovery and to follow my dream of making art full time.
+In 2013, I threw caution to the wind and gave up my chosen profession to go on an inward journey of self-discovery and follow my dream of making art for a living.

 Have you had any formal art training?